BestDosage

 My honest take: for general wellness and longevity, oral NMN or NR offers better value with better evidence.
 IV NAD+ makes more sense for acute therapeutic needs (addiction recovery, acute illness recovery) where rapid and high-dose delivery matters.

-What to Ask Your IV Therapy Center
+What Should You Ask Your IV Therapy Center?

 1. What's the source and purity of your NAD+ compound?
 (Should be pharmaceutical-grade)